 Welcome to the home page of the Adam Taliaferro Foundation!

-The Adam Taliaferro Foundation provides emotional, financial and educational support to student-athletes who suffer catastrophic head or spinal injuries in sanctioned team events in New Jersey, Pennsylvania or Delaware.
-The foundation also provides educational and financial support related to the research, prevention and care of such injuries.
+The Adam Taliaferro Foundation provides emotional, financial and educational support to student-athletes who suffer catastrophic head or spinal injuries in New Jersey, Pennsylvania or Delaware.
+The foundation also provides educational and financial support related to the research, prevention and care of spinal injuries.